Wilkinson Microwave Anisotropy Probe

 The mission has won various awards: according to Science magazine, the WMAP was the Breakthrough of the Year for 2003.
 This mission's results papers were first and second in the "Super Hot Papers in Science Since 2003" list.
 Of the all-time most referenced papers in physics and astronomy in the INSPIRE-HEP database, only three have been published since 2000, and all three are WMAP publications.
 Bennett, Lyman A. Page Jr., and David N. Spergel, the latter both of Princeton University, shared the 2010 Shaw Prize in astronomy for their work on WMAP.
 Bennett and the WMAP science team were awarded the 2012 Gruber Prize in cosmology.
 The 2018 Breakthrough Prize in Fundamental Physics was awarded to Bennett, Gary Hinshaw, Norman Jarosik, Page, Spergel, and the WMAP science team.
+The 2019 Cocconi Prize of the European Physical Society was awarded to the WMAP collaboration (jointly with the Plank Collaboration).

 In October 2010, the WMAP spacecraft was derelict in a heliocentric graveyard orbit after completing nine years of operations.
 All WMAP data are released to the public and have been subject to careful scrutiny.
 The final official data release was the nine-year release in 2012.

 Some aspects of the data are statistically unusual for the Standard Model of Cosmology.
 For example, the largest angular-scale measurement, the quadrupole moment, is somewhat smaller than the Model would predict, but this discrepancy is not highly significant.
 A large cold spot and other features of the data are more statistically significant, and research continues into these.